Skitter-JP/Philips_PE1542_Modification/README.md

 I have attached the 3D models incase anyone would like to perform the same modification.

+The internally the transformer 3 ouputs.
+2 of them are outputting around 30[Vpp], the last one is outputting 12[Vpp].

+The maximum operationg voltage for the replacment meters are 20 [V], this means that for 2 ouputs with 30[Vpp] some voltage drop is needed.

+This was acheived by implementing a Zener Voltage Regulator circuit at the rectifing capacitor

 Note:
 1. The holes in the 3D model are designed for M2 screws.